Three Tips for teaching AP Spanish Language and Culture

 So, I began searching the internet for AP Spanish materials.
 I was not going to do that all over again.
 Alas, no such materials revealed themselves and I was back to square one.
 One more year of 12-hour days.

 Now the good news: I have done all the work for you.
 Why should you kill yourself while your colleagues who teach the lower levels go home at 3:00, leaving you to correct essays for two hours a day?
 Only to leave an unfinished stack on your desk as, rubbing your throbbing temples, you haul your backpack out the door.

-My AP Spanish Lesson Plans and Curriculum for an Entire Year are kid-tested: During the five years that I taught AP Spanish, only one student didn’t pass and most of my students are non-Spanish speakers.
+My AP Spanish Lesson Plans and Curriculum for an Entire Year are kid-tested: During the five years that I taught AP Spanish, all my students passed except one, and most of my students are non-Spanish speakers.
 Also, all my students who skipped Spanish Four entirely, going straight from Spanish Three to AP Spanish passed the test, and with less time to prepare than students on a regular schedule, only 3.5 months on the block.

 This curriculum meets all the Learning Objectives set forth by the College Board and is based upon the three modes of communication: Interpretive, Interpersonal, and Presentational and the six themes: La belleza y la estética, la vida contemporánea, las familias y las comunidades, los desafíos mundiales, las identidades personales y públicas, y la ciencia y la tecnología.

 More good news: most schools will pay for this curriculum when they realize that it will help students succeed on the AP Spanish Test and may boost the school’s AP Scores.
 Ask your school to pay for the “AP Lesson Plans and Curriculum for an Entire Year” and then sit back because all you have to do is correct papers.
 No prep work for you!